 Old Rishworthians 1st XV looked forward to life in Yorkshire 4, but little did the players and members realise that the team would be successful in winning the league and achieving back to back championship victories for the first time in the clubs history.
 Coaches Jamie Bloem and John Clough were reappointed for the season and Gary Morris led the side for the fourth successive season.

 The team reached new heights on October 4th by defeating York RI at home 51-0.
-The following week the eagerly awaited local derby against Halifax Vandals, saw Aaron Canning make his return debut after playing at Halifax RUFC for 17 seasons, a difficult wind at Warley would have ensured that the Copley men returned with a draw, however the defeat by 16-13 was the jolt the team needed and proceeded to score 146 points in the next four games, conceding 25 and winning them all.
+The following week the eagerly awaited local derby against Halifax Vandals, saw Aaron Canning make his return debut after playing at Halifax RUFC for 17 seasons, a difficult wind at Warley would have ensured that the Copley men returned with a draw, however the defeat by 16-13 was the jolt the team needed.

 Over the next 7 weeks in 2009 only 3 games were completed owing to the inclement weather.
 A preliminary round Silver Trophy match at Leeds Corinthians, was won 16-13, and a difficult game at Thornensians saw the team scrape home by the only score of the game a Bloem penalty.
 The team which played at York RI was probably one of the youngest teams in the clubs history ( average age 22) and ran out winners 37-16.
 The eagerly awaited return match against Halifax Vandals saw Rishworthians deserved winners of the John Payne Trophy and two league points.

-The momentum to become back to back champions was gaining pace and victories in the next two fixtures against Bramley Phoenix and Northallerton would ensure that the team was promoted as Champions for the second successive season.
+The momentum to become back to back champions was gaining pace and victory in the next fixture against Northallerton would ensure that the team was promoted as Champions for the second successive season.
 However the Northallerton pack kept the ball tight, killing it and frustrating the young Copley team to win the game 17-20.
 A victory at Old Modernians would have ensured that Old Rishworthians gained promotion as champions of Yorkshire 4, but again were defeated 6-14.
 So the champagne was on ice until the following Saturday when the Copley men entertained Leeds Corinthians.
 What a game to seal promotion as champions!
-The final score of 46-5 to the Copley men, included a hat trick by Lee Atkinson, who had been on the pitch for 10 minutes.
-The team celebrated long into the night.
-The final league match at Hornsea included a night at Scarborough with the players dressed as Vikings!
-First though the league match, and what an example of championship rugby.
-Hornsea had no answer to the pace of the Rishworthians play and the visitors won by 78 -0.
-A truly fitting end to a magnificent league season.
+The final score of 46-5 to the Copley men and the team celebrated long into the night.

 2009 - 2010 The Double - Promotion to Yorkshire 2 and Silver Trophy Winners